Breathwork for Anxiety

 How to Remember to Use Breathwork During a Panic Attack

 In the midst of a panic attack, it can feel overwhelming to think clearly, let alone remember techniques like breathwork.
-However, breathwork is one of the most effective tools for calming your body and regaining control.
+However, breathwork for panic attacks is one of the most effective tools for calming your body and regaining control.
 The key is to make it simple, accessible, and second nature.

 1. Practice Breathwork Regularly